English language emergency line

 Always wear a helmet.

-Taxis are usually safe.
+Taxis and other rideshare options are usually safe.
 However, there have been instances of drivers assaulting passengers.

 To minimise risk, use: